oblac/jodd-site/principle.md

 more difficult to maintain, more difficult to explain, and more difficult to learn.
 Which are, generally, bad things.

-*Jodd* doesn't offer closed out-of-box solution that claims to magically solve all problems.
+*Jodd* doesn't offer out-of-box solution that claims to magically solve all the problems.
+No, sir, you need to get your hands dirty with the code :)
-Instead, *Jodd* provides solutions remaining **open** for easy extension and accommodation.
+*Jodd* provides solutions and practices remaining **open** for easy extension and accommodation.
 Under the hood, everything should look natural to those familiar with Java, OOP, and, of course, common sense.

+At the end of the day, with *Jodd* you should get your things done in less painful way.
+Just give it 5 minutes.

 ![braincode](gfx/braindecoding.jpg 'Braincode')
 {: .text-center}